 life of fruitfulness –

-as the pastor.
+Lord and were considered crucial to the health and well-being of the church.
 They did less teaching and preaching, but more hands on

 ministry with the people, and were for that reason often spiritually gifted

-into a church after the apostles had gone through and evangelized and brought
+six and seven).
+After Paul had gone through and evangelized and brought

 that they should convey to their parishioners.
-Apparently this process is no

 (159j) Works of the devil